-Hit and run OCD is a type of obsessive-compulsive disorder.
-It includes an irrational fear or obsession of accidentally causing a car accident.
-This could be because someone has been in an accident before, or they are afraid of being responsible for someone else’s death.
+Hit-and-run OCD is a type of obsessive-compulsive disorder.
+It includes an irrational fear or obsession with accidentally causing a car accident.
+This could be because someone has been in an accident before or is afraid of being responsible for someone else’s death.

 Hit and Run OCD is a type of OCD that causes people to fear hitting, injuring, or killing a pedestrian while driving.
 They may check their vehicle for damage and avoid driving or driving in certain places and conditions.
 They often go to great lengths to do so.
 This point is explained well in a case study by the International OCD Foundation.